Operators

 ==

 This operator compares two values for equality.
-Comparing a defined value with an undefined results in undef.
+Comparing a value with undef or an undefined field or variable returns an unknown value.

 Example 6.
 Equality